kubernetes/contributor-site/content/en/events/kcc2020/faq.md

 ```
 /report <@username> <reason>
 ```
-You can also ask for assistance in `#mod-chat-public`.
+You can also ask for assistance in `#help`.
 A member of the mod team will reach out.

 If it's within a game and the person is not a part of this event, please use the